 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
 Do not refrigerate clindamycin liquid because it may thicken and become hard to pour.
-Throw away any unused clindamycin solution after 2 weeks.
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.
+Dispose of any unused clindamycin solution after 2 weeks.

 In case of emergency/overdose